Published on

 Once code is committed or a PR is created, every team scrambles to get automated tests passing so they can move the code to production.
 Over the years, BrowserStack’s Automate & App Automate products have helped users drastically reduce build time by enabling test parallelization at scale.
 However, when tests often fail with false negatives, it increases the time teams spend verifying builds before sending a PR on its way.

-I helped conceptualize a feature called Quality Gate, that is designed to completely eliminate manual verification of builds, enabling PRs to be merged or deployed to production automatically.
+I conceptualized a feature called Quality Gate, that is designed to completely eliminate manual verification of builds, enabling PRs to be merged or deployed to production automatically.
 Users can configure a number of quality rules that run once a build is complete and automatically block or allow code merges and deployments.

 Some of you might know of Quality Gate features in tools like SonarQube - so this isn't a wholly unfamiliar concept.
 However, I wanted to create a Quality Gate that relies not on unit test coverage or coding quality metrics, but reflect how the rubber meets the road when testing the functionality of an application.